ioan-chera/eureka-editor/README.txt

 (Cursor keys will move forward and back, turn left and right) (the WASD keys can also be used to move the camera)

-LMB : does not do anything yet
+LMB : not implemented yet
-RMB : turn or move the camera (by dragging the mouse) wheel : move camera forwards or backwards
+RMB : turn or move the camera (by dragging the mouse) MMB : adjust sidedef offsets (drag the mouse)

+wheel : move camera forwards or backwards

 PGUP and PGDN : move camera up and down